PuppetAJ/CC-Ecommerce/README.md

   SERVER_URL = <Your Server URL>
 ```

-Once all environment variables are set up, you can start the api server with `npm start` or run both the client & the server with `npm run dev`.
+Once all environment variables are set up, you can start the server with `npm start` or run both the client & the server with `npm run dev`.

 ### API Endpoints